 The Kansas Legislature enacted the Community Corrections Act (K.S.A.
-75-5290 et. sed) in 1976.
-The goal of community corrections is to assist in reducing prison overcrowding by providing the courts with an additional sentencing option. sentencing option exists as a part of the continuum between propation and prison.
+75-5290 et. seq.) in 1978.
+The goal of community corrections is to assist in reducing prison overcrowding by providing the courts with an additional sentencing option.
+This sentencing option exists as a part of the continuum between probation and prison.
 The term "community corrections" refers to correctional programs and services that are administered in the community rather than in prison.
 Community corrections programs provide structured intensive supervision for offenders through development of individualized supervision plans designed to meet the needs of each offender.
 The program premise is that selected offenders can be controlled in the community and present no unacceptable risk to the public.
 Community corrections programs provide a legitimate sanction or punishment and can rehabilitate selected offenders more effectively.
 Historically, community corrections has been a cost effective means to assist in reducing prison overcrowding.
-The advantage of community corrections to the State is that it diverts offenders from prison and saves the tax payers money by establishing the least restrictive appropriate sanction and controls for these offenders.
+The advantage of community corrections to the state is that it diverts offenders from prison and saves the tax payers money by establishing the least restrictive appropriate sanction and controls for these offenders.
 The advantage of community corrections to the county or counties is that it allows the offender to maintain family ties, pay taxes, restitution and develop the support necessary to be a productive member of the community.

 The Community Corrections Act authorizes a variety of programs eligible for grant funds, including: restitution, victim services, preventive or diversionary correctional programs, and facilities and services for the detention, confinement, care or treatment of adult and juvenile offenders.
 A comprehensive plan is developed annually by each local program.
 The comprehensive plan sets forth the program objectives and services planned for each program.
-The advisory board and Board of County Commissioners annually approve the comprehensive plan with final approval by the kansas Department of Corrections.
-The Kansas Department of Corrections regulations require that each community corrections comprehensive plan include one of the two following core programs: Adult Intensive Supervision or Adult Residential Service.
+The advisory board and Board of County Commissioners annually approve the comprehensive plan with final approval by the Kansas Department of Corrections.
+The Kansas Department of Corrections requires that each community corrections comprehensive plan include Adult Intensive Supervision or Adult Residential Services, however, Adult Intensive Supervision is the department's one priority and this service is included in each plan.

 The Department of Corrections is responsible for oversight of all community corrections programming.
-This is carried out through interpretation of state statutes: promulgation of regulations and administrative policies and procedures: periodic provision of technical assistance and dissemination of information.
+This is carried out through interpretation of state statutes; promulgation of regulations and administrative policies and procedures; periodic auditing; provision of technical assistance and dissemination of information.
 The Department approves, subject to review of the State Community Corrections Board, all budgets, plans, amendments and program content of local programs.
-The Department has the responsibility within amounts appropriated. approved corrections program budgets.
+The Department has the responsibility to fund, within amounts appropriated, approved community corrections program budgets.
 Any unexpended funds due to delay in program or project startup, overestimate of costs or operating expenditures, employee turnover, etc. shall be used to reduce subsequent distributions of funds from the state or returned to the state for allocation elsewhere as needed unless the Secretary determines that these funds may be retained by the county for approved programming purposes.